 “She’s upstairs, with George,” Percy said.
 “But I would recommend staying down here for a while, just to let her calm down for a bit.
 She’s quite upset.”

-“That’s why I have to see her!”
+“But that’s why I have to see her!”
 Harry insisted.
-“To tell her that she has no reason to be upset!
+“To tell her that she has no reason to be!
 I’ve never even met that girl, and even if I had, it wouldn’t make any difference!
 I only want Ginny.”

 Bill smiled while placing his daughter in a small basket that stood on the table in front of him.
 She immediately began waving her arms, searching for something to grab.
 Percy’s hands were the closest things, and he willingly held them out towards her.

 “That’s nice to hear, Harry,” Bill said.
 “But I would still give her a moment.
 Take it from someone who has a lot of experience with Ginny’s temper.
 When we grew up, George and… George and Fred were always the ones to calm her down, when she was angry with any of us.
-Then it was safe for us to go up and talk to her.”
+Only then was it safe for us to go up and talk to her.”